 - Erect and supine films for obstruction (may show air-fluid levels).

-- Kidney-ureter-bladder (KUB) film for renal colic.
+- Kidney-ureter-bladder (KUB) film for renal colic (although CT KUB may be preferred).

 - Abdominal and pelvic ultrasound are useful for renal, gynaecological or obstetric pathology, masses, organomegaly, ascites, or abscess.
 Ultrasound may show acute appendicitis.